Knee related pages:

 If strengthening exercises aren’t possible due to the severity of pain experienced, then a steroid injection can temporarily reduce the pain.
 This enables benefit to be gained from the exercises.
 Steroid injection alone however has possible complications and does not offer a long-term solution to knee osteoarthritis.

-On occasions when a patient’s symptoms are so severe to wake them form sleep and affect their daily activity then a surgical opinion to consider a knee replacement may be needed.
+On occasions when a patient’s symptoms are so severe to wake them from sleep and affect their daily activity then a surgical opinion to consider a knee replacement may be needed.

 Please note -